molteber/puz-multicolumnauth/README.md

-# Laravel MultiAuth
+# Laravel MultiColumnAuth
 Ever felt like you need to allow both a `username` and `email` field?
 Then you're in luck!
-Puz MultiAuth enables you to allow your users to use whatever userfield they want to when they log in!
+Puz MultiColumnAuth enables you to allow your users to use whatever userfield they want to when they log in!

 # Installation
-    composer require puz/multiauth
+    composer require puz/multicolumnauth

 You will need to update your `config/app.php` by adding the service provider to your application.
-Add this under the provider section: `Puz\MultiAuth\ServiceProvider::class`
+Add this under the provider section: `Puz\MultiColumnAuth\ServiceProvider::class`

 To configure your fields and columns you'll need to add my configuration files.
 Simply do this by running the artisan command `php artisan vendor:publish`